annotation/stam/extensions/stam-webannotations/README.md

 > The public identifier of keys *MUST* be able to be transformed into an IRI as follows:
 >    * It it already an IRI by itself (no transformation necessary).
 >    * It forms an IRI when appended to the public identifier of the annotation data set.
 If identifier of the annotation data set does not end in `/` or `#`, an extra `/` *SHOULD* be inserted as delimiter in the concatenation.
+>    * An exception to this rule is if the intended output is JSON-LD.
+A dataset identifier *MAY* be explicitly exempted via a parameter and keys *SHOULD* then be propagated as-is (they may function as aliases) and it is up to the JSON-LD context to resolve them.

 This extension does not specify any extensions to the STAM data model itself - the core model suffices - instead, it defines some data annotation sets and